artefactual-labs/bine/README.md

 For an example, check out how the [`make`] uses bine to install a binary directly from a Go module.

-### Variable expansion
+### Asset patterns

 The `asset_pattern` field in the configuration supports variable expansion to help construct the correct asset filename for download.
 Bine replaces placeholders within this pattern based on the binary's definition and the environment where `bine` is run.

 The following variables are supported: